 2.4.
 Feedback on January exams will normally be provided within six term weeks of the end of the exam period.

 2.5.
-Feedback on Summer exams will normally be provided within four term weeks of the following Michaelmas term.
+Feedback on Summer exams will normally be provided within four term weeks of the following Autumn term.

 2.6.
 Feedback on dissertations and capstone projects will normally be provided within four term weeks of the final mark being made available to students.